ChrisKoskiii/RapptrTest/README.md

 # RapptrTest

 Thank you so much for the opportunity to present my skills.
-I have completed the project per the requests included in the project.
+I have completed the project with the requests included in the project.

+For the API calls, I used URLSession for the chat network call, and decide to use Alamofire for the POST Login network call.

 I would apprecaite any feedback!
 Looking forward to hearing from you! 😊